shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 ## How can you get started?

 I highly recommend giving it a shot!
-It's fun and definetly education if you have never worked with chef before.
+It's fun and definetly education, if you have never worked with chef before.

 For a kickstart with chef-solo, watch [RailsCast 339][1].

-Aftwerwars: If you have problems setting up chef-solo, have a look at [how to fix solo.rb][2].
+If you have problems setting up chef-solo on a Mac, have a look at [how to fix solo.rb][2].

 If you need further ideas, have a look at the  [workstation setup of pivotal][3].

 ## The end

 I used the recipe a couple of times already.
 Its kind of boring, to watch chef setting up your dev-machines.
 But hey - you could drink some coffee in the meanwhile.

-Last but not least: I would love to hear your thoughts about this.
-Does this make sense at all?

 [1]: http://http://railscasts.com/episodes/339-chef-solo-basics
 [2]: http://woss.name/2011/01/23/converging-your-home-directory-with-chef/